hindu-comm/weblogs/aryaakasha/2023/05/2023-05-13_for-pratyangira-roaring-goddess-of-the-counter-fir.md

 The equivalent verses of the SBr are to be found at III 5 2 9-13.

+## Burning
 Oh, and as for what shall happen to those thrice-accursed demon-worshippers?

 Their flame shall burn but … briefly.

-“The sprinkling-water which is left he pours outside the altar close to where is the southern of those two front corners (of the high altar) with, ‘This burning water I dismiss from the sacrifice.’
-Because She (Vâk–the Altar) on that occasion became a Lioness and roamed about unappeased, he thus dismisses from the sacrifice that Sorrow of Hers,–if he do not wish to exorcise.
-But should he wish to exorcise, let him indicate it by saying, ‘This burning water I dismiss from the sacrifice against so and so!’
-He then smites him with that sorrow, and sorrowing he goes to yonder world.”
+> “The sprinkling-water which is left he pours outside the altar close to where is the southern of those two front corners (of the high altar) with,
+‘This burning water I dismiss from the sacrifice.’
+> Because She (Vâk–the Altar) on that occasion became a Lioness and roamed about unappeased,
+> he thus dismisses from the sacrifice that Sorrow of Hers,–if he do not wish to exorcise.
+> But should he wish to exorcise, let him indicate it by saying,
+> ‘This burning water I dismiss from the sacrifice against so and so!’
+> He then smites him with that sorrow, and sorrowing he goes to yonder world.”
 \[III 5 2 8, Eggeling translation\]

 Or, from the Taittiriya Samhita:

-“In that he sprinkles the high altar, verily thus does the sacrificer repel his foes from the quarters.
-Indra gave the Yatis to the Salavrkas; them they ate on the right of the high altar.
+> “In that he sprinkles the high altar,
+> verily thus does the sacrificer repel his foes from the quarters.
+> Indra gave the Yatis to the Salavrkas; them they ate on the right of the high altar.
-Whatever is left of the sprinkling waters he should pour on the right of the High Altar; whatever Cruel is there that he appeases thereby.
-He should think of whomever he hates; verily he brings affliction upon him.”
+Whatever is left of the sprinkling waters he should pour on the right of the High Altar;
+> whatever Cruel is there that he appeases thereby.
+> He should think of whomever he hates; verily he brings affliction upon him.”
 \[TS VI 2 7, Keith translation\]

 To quote from an earlier piece of mine, aptly enough (given the Pratyangira – BhadraKali co-identification often encountered) on Kali :

-“Yet where we took things next was to observe the situation identified in those Yajurvedic Rites, wherein the Baleful, Burning, Furious and Roaring Form of the Goddess was invoked in order to devour an invidious opponent.
-With, entirely uncoincidentally, Her being Called Forth from the Southern vector that also constitutes the Pathway into the Realms of the Dead – the fire-shrouded Gates of the Underworld Themselves.
+> “Yet where we took things next was to observe the situation identified in those Yajurvedic Rites,
+> wherein the Baleful, Burning, Furious and Roaring Form of the Goddess was invoked
+> in order to devour an invidious opponent.
+> With, entirely uncoincidentally, Her being Called Forth from the Southern vector that also constitutes the Pathway into the Realms of the Dead –
+> the fire-shrouded Gates of the Underworld Themselves.

+## Salavrkas and Pitrs
 This is also where we had earlier met the Salavrkas \[‘Temple Wolves’, ‘Wolves of the Enclosure’\], and alongside Them, the Pitrs \[‘Forefathers’ – Shades of the Ancestors\].
-The former mentioned explicitly there alongside “That Which Is Cruel (‘Krura’)” in the Taittiriya Samhita and engaged in the victorious devouring of the Yatis (‘Sorcerers’, ‘Demon-Worshippers’) that are the enemy of both Gods and Priest (and His Wife, whether She knows it at that point or otherwise) – whilst it is Vak in the form of an enraged Lioness Who comes surging forth to annihilate the adversary in the Shatapatha Brahmana’s perspective upon the same ritual conceptry.”
+The former mentioned explicitly there alongside “That Which Is Cruel (‘Krura’)” in the Taittiriya Samhita
+and engaged in the victorious devouring of the Yatis (‘Sorcerers’, ‘Demon-Worshippers’)
+that are the enemy of both Gods and Priest (and His Wife, whether She knows it at that point or otherwise) –
+whilst it is Vak in the form of an enraged Lioness
+Who comes surging forth to annihilate the adversary in the Shatapatha Brahmana’s perspective upon the same ritual conceptry.”

+## Kruram
 And, to speak to ‘Kruram’ itself (the term utilized in the afore-quoted TS verse):

-“PIE \*kruh₂rós (‘Bloody’), \[informs\] both Sanskrit ‘Krura’ ( क्रूर ), as well as modern English ‘Cruel’.
+> “PIE \*kruh₂rós (‘Bloody’), \[informs\] both Sanskrit ‘Krura’ ( क्रूर ), as well as modern English ‘Cruel’.

-Indeed, the Sanskrit is (as we have come to anticipate), rather more expansive in its field of definition – encompassing not only ‘Cruel’ and ‘Bloody, but also ‘Wrathful’, ‘Pitiless’, ‘Savage’, ‘Formidable’, ‘Frightful’, ‘Violent’, ‘Aggressive’, ‘Harsh’, and rather ‘Barbaric’.
+Indeed, the Sanskrit is (as we have come to anticipate), rather more expansive in its field of definition –
+encompassing not only ‘Cruel’ and ‘Bloody, but also ‘Wrathful’, ‘Pitiless’, ‘Savage’, ‘Formidable’, ‘Frightful’, ‘Violent’, ‘Aggressive’, ‘Harsh’, and rather ‘Barbaric’.

-Fitting, one would have to say, for the quite literally ‘Terrific’ (for They beget Terror) facings to Deifics such as Rudra – and, of course, His Wife.
+Fitting, one would have to say,
+for the quite literally ‘Terrific’ (for They beget Terror) facings to Deifics such as Rudra – and, of course, His Wife.
 Who is quite directly hailed as ‘Krura’ (or ‘Krurayai’) in various scripture oriented toward Her (see, for instance, Agni Purana 146; Devi Bhagavata Purana VIII 24; and, of course, the famed Sri Durga Ashtottara Shatanama Stotram \[‘Great Durga 108 Name Hymnal’\] and in similar fashion in the Kalika Sahasranama Stotram – in both the latter instances, occurring in sequence to read ‘Ameya Vikrama Krura’ … Limitless (Ameya) Power / Valour / Heroism (Vikrama) – and, we may infer, also ‘Krura’-quality : judiciously meted out towards the justly-reviled foe).

 Given the context, we are also reminded of the invocation of ‘Krura’ in Krishna Yajurveda VI 2 7 in relation to the (howling) demesne that is as the Gates of the Underworld and the Dominion of the Pitrs \[‘Ancestors’ – ‘Pitr’ is a cognate for \[Fore\]Father\] under the command of the ‘Manojavah’ (‘Swift-As-Thought’) that is Death.

+## krUra-s
-There, the Salavrkas \[‘Temple-Wolves’, or ‘Wolves of the Boundary’\] and the Ancestors (with which the Wolves may be co-expressive/co-identifiable) are called upon to devour the malign Yatis (‘Sorcerers’, ‘Demon-Worshippers’ – adversaries to the Gods and troublers of the religion) that might seek to intrude upon and disrupt the rites of the pious … in particular, in later scripture, via stealing the Wife of the Priest via subjecting His Beloved to a pernicious mental “influence”.
+There, the Salavrkas \[‘Temple-Wolves’, or ‘Wolves of the Boundary’\] and the Ancestors (with which the Wolves may be co-expressive/co-identifiable)
+are called upon to devour the malign Yatis (‘Sorcerers’, ‘Demon-Worshippers’ – adversaries to the Gods and troublers of the religion)
+that might seek to intrude upon and disrupt the rites of the pious … in particular, in later scripture, via stealing the Wife of the Priest via subjecting His Beloved to a pernicious mental “influence”.

-Interestingly, the Shatapatha Brahmana version of the same rite \[SBr III 5 2\] has, in the place of this invocation to the Salavrkas, the saliency for Vak Devi in Wrathful, Devouring (indeed, Lioness) form.
-We would suggest that the Goddess becoming Furious, Terrifying, and with the razor-inescapable Maw (and Roar) of a (female) Lion … has clear ‘resonancy’ for our perspective upon Kali Devi.”
+Interestingly, the Shatapatha Brahmana version of the same rite \[SBr III 5 2\] has,
+in the place of this invocation to the Salavrkas, the saliency for Vak Devi in Wrathful, Devouring (indeed, Lioness) form.
+We would suggest that the Goddess becoming Furious, Terrifying, and with the razor-inescapable Maw (and Roar) of a (female) Lion …
+has clear ‘resonancy’ for our perspective upon Kali Devi.”

 And also, viz. a Lioness – well, as you can see, Pratyangira, Herself !

-“Whether in Protection of that Demesne that is (of) Her when threatened directly; in forceful, intimidatory warding against the would-be violator or stealer of same; to *Remind*, where She has (seemingly) been Forgotten, just who and what We are; and, of course, in Far-Working (ἑκάεργος – or, perhaps, more (three) pointedly, ἑκατηβόλος) retribution and ultimate restoration should the former scenario of co-option have come to horrendous pass.
+> “Whether in Protection of that Demesne that is (of) Her when threatened directly;
+> in forceful, intimidatory warding against the would-be violator or stealer of same;
+> to *Remind*, where She has (seemingly) been Forgotten, just who and what We are;
+> and, of course, in Far-Working (ἑκάεργος – or, perhaps, more (three) pointedly, ἑκατηβόλος) retribution and ultimate restoration should the former scenario of co-option have come to horrendous pass.

 So, to speak towards that ‘Kruram’ quality on grievous (as well as ‘Grave’) display when She is roused to Wrath – and with it, Wrack and Ruin :

 We can hardly do better than to quote the last few lines (in Griffith translation) of the Atharva Veda (Śaunakīya)’s Hymn XII 5:

-“With hundred-knotted thunderbolt, sharpened and edged with razor-blades,
+> “With hundred-knotted thunderbolt, sharpened and edged with razor-blades,
 Strike off the shoulders and the head.
 Snatch Thou the hair from off his head, and from his body strip the skin:
 Tear out his sinews, cause his flesh to fall in pieces from his frame.